 Drs.
-Altman and Primack are cornea fellowship-trained.
+Altman, Primack and Shah are cornea fellowship-trained.
 Fellows go through extensive additional training under the guidance of highly-qualified experts in the field of corneal surgery.
 This extra training focuses on the highest standards of care.
 Drs.
-Altman and Primack utilize the most advanced technologies and treatments to restore corneal clarity and clearer vision.
+Altman, Primack and Shah utilize the most advanced technologies and treatments to restore corneal clarity and clearer vision.

 What is Corneal Transplantation?